-The Kanakuk Institute will not be a place for physical relationships with other students or with people outside of the Institute.
+The Institute will not be a place for physical relationships with other students or with people outside of the Institute.
 All students will be above reproach and treat each other with the utmost respect and honor.
 Our actions and intentions must always be pure.
 The following guidelines should be used regarding student conduct:

 - 1. Male and female students should never be alone together in a private or secluded area. - 2.
-Members of the opposite sex are prohibited in your kabana. - 3.
+Members of the opposite sex are prohibited in your room.
+They are allowed in your cottage living room or kitchen during the hours that we allow. - 3.
 Any inappropriate sexual or homosexual behavior may result in instant dismissal from the Institute. - 4.
 Regarding PDA, don't make anyone around you uncomfortable and don't position yourself in a manner that may have a direct sexual link or connotation.
 Examples: - a.
 OKAY: holding hands, quick hugs, arm around. - b.
 NOT OKAY: sitting in laps, pro-longed frontal hugs, head in lap, lying down, making out in public. - c.
 MARRIED: Please use discretion. - 5.
 You should never be alone with a Link Year student of the opposite sex.
 PERIOD.
 Please limit any physical contact with Link Year students to high fives and brief side hugs.
 Mentorship interaction or one-on-one conversations with same sex students should be in public places.
-Link Year and Kanakuk Institute students should never be in each other's room areas (Kauai Kabanas or K-1 Lodges).
+Link Year and Kanakuk Institute students should never be in each other's room areas.